Is 5G home internet good for gaming?

 Gamers in regions that lack 5G coverage have to depend on 4G and 3G networks, which fall short on faster speeds and lower latency, leading to a suboptimal gaming experience.

-Furthermore, disparities exist in competitive online multiplayer gaming, with players in areas with 5G coverage having an unfair advantage over those with limited coverage.
+Limited 5G coverage impacts fair competition and equality in gaming experiences.
+Coverage disparities create an imbalance in competitive online multiplayer gaming, as players in areas with strong 5G coverage have an unfair advantage over those with limited coverage.
+They experience smoother gameplay and real-time gaming interactions, while their counterparts face lag and slower speeds.

-The total gaming solution
+Get the total gaming solution

 Will a gaming router improve my latency and reliability on 5G?